StevenBm/Mirrorbranch/README.md

 3. go to `http://localhost:8080`

 ## Project funding
-This project was funded by the Swiss National Science Foundation and la commission d'informatique of the UNIGE
+This project was funded by the Swiss National Science Foundation((209120, 209470) and la commission d'informatique of the UNIGE

 ![atlas](./images/SNF_logo_standard_web_color_neg_e.svg "SNSF logo")